Shalom01/C/Scheduler/README.md

    Dependencies: None

-4. -Name: queue.c
+4. Name: queue.c
     Description: a C file that implements a queue data structure of Process pointers.

     Dependencies: queue.h, process.h, <stdlib.h>, <stdio.h>, <string.h>

-5. Name: queue.h
+6. Name: queue.h

    Description: a header file that contains the constants and explicit function declerations of the queue.c file.

    Dependencies: None

-6. Name: process.h
+9. Name: process.h

    Description: a header file that defines a process in our system.

    Dependencies: None

-(6) Name: Makefile
+6. Name: Makefile

    Description: a makefile that allows for easy compilation and running of the project

    Dependencies: None

-(7) Name: README.txt
+8. Name: README.txt

    Description: a readable file that contains project file descriptions and instructions for how to run the project.

    Dependencies: None

 ## HOW TO RUN